|Nutritional Guidelines (per serving)|

 - 1 (14-ounce) can tomatoes (crushed)

 Remove large outer leaves from cabbage and set aside.
 Remove core from cabbage.
 Place head in a large pot filled with boiling salted water.
-Cover and cook 3 minutes, or until softened enough to pull off individual leaves.
+Cover and cook three minutes or until softened enough to pull off individual leaves.
 You will need 18 leaves.

 When leaves are cool enough to handle, use a paring knife to cut away the thick center stem from each leaf, without cutting all the way through.

 Chop the remaining cabbage, still reserving large outer leaves, and place it in the bottom of a large greased casserole dish or Dutch oven.

-In a large bowl, mix cooked and cooled rice, cooled onions, beef, pork, salt and pepper to taste, egg, garlic, paprika, reserved sauerkraut juices and 1/3 cup of the tomato sauce, and blend thoroughly.
+In a large bowl, mix cooked and cooled rice, cooled onions, beef, pork, salt and pepper to taste, egg, garlic, paprika, reserved sauerkraut juices, and 1/3 cup of the tomato sauce; blend ingredients thoroughly.
 Don't overmix or the meat will become tough.

 Place about 1/2 cup of meat on each cabbage leaf.
 Roll away from you to encase the meat.
 Flip the right side of the leaf to the middle, then flip the left side.
 You will have something that looks like an envelope.
 Once again, roll away from you to create a neat little roll.

 Place the cabbage rolls on top of the chopped cabbage with sauerkraut and some tomato sauce in between the layers in the casserole dish or Dutch oven.
 Place the cabbage rolls on top of the chopped cabbage with sauerkraut and top with all the crushed tomatoes, remaining sauerkraut, tomato sauce, and a few of the reserved whole cabbage leaves.

 Add enough water to cover completely.
-Bring to a boil, reduce heat to very low, cover and simmer 3 to 4 hours.
+Bring to a boil, reduce heat to very low, cover and simmer three to four hours.
 Watch carefully so stuffed cabbages don't burn.

 Serve with pan juices and a drizzle of sour cream if desired, mashed potatoes, and crusty bread.